DemocracyClub/Website/democracy_club/apps/report_2019/report.md

 meant we could cover 58% of the 18+ population.
 We will consider the lessons from this for any snap general election and for the long-term goal of achieving 100% coverage.

-#### “Several outcomes relating to the ‘club’: better public understanding; 15,000 on the mailing list; 500 volunteers adding data; better funding; 75 monthly small donors; a more diverse group of volunteers”
+**Several outcomes relating to the ‘club’: better public understanding; 15,000 on the mailing list; 500 volunteers adding data; better funding; 75 monthly small donors; a more diverse group of volunteers**

 Various outputs were planned to meet this goal.
 In brief, we did clarify the club’s vision and mission, create greater board involvement and we did successfully fundraise to support the status quo, though not for expansion.
 The mailing